State Issues Summary

 Midlevel Dental Providers

 States continue to consider a number of midlevel dental provider bills, mainly for dental therapists.
 2018 was the first time Arizona, Florida, Mississippi and Wisconsin had to face this type of legislation.
 Prior to this year, only three states – Maine, Minnesota and Vermont – authorized statewide practice by dental therapists.
 An additional three states – Alaska, Oregon and Washington – allowed midlevel dental providers to practice on Native American tribal lands.
 While Alaska and Washington allow this statewide, Oregon is currently only allowing such practice through a pilot project.
 In the end, Arizona enacted a dental therapy proposal that restricts dental therapy practice to low access areas, such as tribal lands and Federally Qualified Health Centers.
+Similar legislation was also enacted in Michigan.

 The Texas advertising case ruling in favor of non-ADA recognized dental specialties threw the question of what is a dental specialty wide open.
 The Dental Boards and legislatures have reacted by amending their current specialty advertising language in a few ways.
 In the past, many states included language that essentially deferred the ability to determine specialties to the ADA or CODA.
 This practice has served as the basis of many lawsuits, so AAOMS is seeing states amend their laws to grant the determination of what constitutes a dental specialty to either the legislature or the Dental Board explicitly.
 AAOMS also is seeing laws amended to require those who wish to advertise as a specialist to meet specified educational thresholds.